lmgarvey/abacus/README.md

   - If beads are toward the horizontal "heavenly bar," they are considered activated.
 Each bead along the bottom section is called an "earth bead," and is worth 1 when moved *up* to the bar.
 Each bead along the top is a "heavenly bead," and is worth 5 when moved *down* to the bar.
   - When beads are moved appropriately, the LITE value display at the bottom will update to match them.
   - Red beads are marked to delineate 100's places.
+  - The yellow button on the top left can be clicked to reset the abacus.
+    - Doing so will reset all beads to inactivated, and reset the LITE value display to zeros.
+  - The checkbox below the LITE value display can be clicked to select whether the LITE value is shown.
+    - If checked, the LITE value display will appear as usual.
+    - If unchecked, there will be no LITE value display, but the checkbox will remain.
+    - The LITE value display persists when unseen.
+If the beads are moved when the LITE value display is hidden, and then the box is checked, the LITE value display will reappear with the correct number for the current state of the abacus.
 - Bead behavior
   - Clicking a bead once will flip it from inactivated to activated, or vice versa.
 If there are other beads between the clicked bead and its destination, they will be moved and (in)activated as well.
   - Clicking and dragging a bead will "push" any beads that are "in the way."